psobiech/opengr8on/docs/modules/bus/README.md

 # Bus Module Hardware

-The module actually consists only of a protection diode, capacitor and connectors...
+The module actually consists only of a protection diode, PTC thermistor and connectors...

 # Datasheets
 [0923150432.pdf](datasheets%2F0923150432.pdf)